sitepress/website/pages/basics/globs.html.md

 end
 ```

-The `videos.html.haml` template could render HTML that links to the videos in the list:
+The `videos.html.haml` template would render `HTML` that links to the videos in the list:

 ```haml
 %html